Baebel43/team5capstone/Documentation/Signoffs/GUISubsystem.md

 ### Color Blindness Sensitivity

 The GUI will be color-blind friendly.
 It will use a color scheme that can be seen by the three main types of color blindness: complete, red-green, and blue-yellow color blindness.
-To GUI will be comprised of differing colors of grey to ensure that even a completely color-blind person can see and clearly interact with the UI [3].
+To GUI will be comprised of differing colors of grey to ensure that even a completely color-blind person can see and clearly interact with the GUI [3].

-###

 ## References